miklevin/MikeLev.in/_posts/2025-03-16-hot-prompt-injection-ai-workflow.md

 the system more memetic.
 You know Pipulate?
 Oh yeah, isn't that that FastHTML local web app framework with hot prompt injection?
 Yes!

 Ugh, don't let me go off on a tangent, but there's so much to talk about.
-I'm going to Before we proceed, take a peek at the @README.md and @.cursorrules now that you have this latest context, and give me some feedback.
+Before we proceed, take a peek at the @README.md and @.cursorrules now that you have this latest context, and give me some feedback.
 I may not necessarily edit those things right now as I want to get as much actual coding done, but I do want to capture these electric moments when you have really good project context.
 I'll put it in an article I can work from later.

 **Claude 3.7**: